Worth More Than You Think

 What are specified and unspecified items?

-Unspecified items are your general belongings covered as a group under the total sum insured, subject to a per-item sub-limit.
+Unspecified items are your general belongings covered as a group under the total sum insured, subject to a per-item sub-limit set by your insurer.
 Specified items are individually listed with their own agreed replacement value.
-Specifying removes the sub-limit and usually provides broader cover, including accidental damage and loss outside the home.
+Specifying removes the sub-limit and usually provides broader cover, which may include accidental damage and loss outside the home.
 Valuables that commonly need specifying include jewellery, watches, phones, laptops, art, and cameras.
-Check your policy's sub-limit to see which items need their own listing.
+Your broker can explain what sub-limits apply to your policy and which items need their own listing.

 Yes.
 Under the Natural Hazards Insurance Act, your belongings are covered by EQC for damage from earthquakes, volcanic eruptions, hydrothermal activity, tsunamis, and natural landslips.
 You must hold a current contents insurance policy with a private insurer for EQC cover to apply.
 Your private policy then provides additional cover above the EQC cap.